InRule/DevOpsServices/doc/AzureEventGrid.md

 _An event grid topic provides an endpoint where the source sends events.
 The publisher creates the event grid topic, and decides whether an event source needs one topic or more than one topic.
 A topic is used for a collection of related events.
 To respond to certain types of events, subscribers decide which topics to subscribe to._

-The InRule® customer can choose to use either Service Bus or Event Grid with the InRule CI/CD framework, depending on the specifics of their solution, with some hints below:
+The InRule® customer can choose to use either Service Bus or Event Grid with the InRule DevOps Services framework, depending on the specifics of their solution, with some hints below:

 |Service | Purpose | Type | When to use
 --- | --- | --- | ---